joshrands/Canopy/README.md

 11. More flexible sorting options
 12. Number emails
 ~~13.
 Be able to add multiple warrants to one session~~ ~~14.
-Add threading for data parsing
+Add threading for data parsing~~

+15. Be able to view facebook warrant

 ### Data
 ~~1.
 Speed up data analysis~~